Pylons/pyramid/docs/narr/hybrid.rst

-is found has a specific interface, and a global view statement is registered against this interface as its context interface, it's likely that the *global* view will match *before* the view that is attached to the route unless the ``view_for`` attribute is used on the ``route`` registration to match the "correct" interface first (because then both the request type and the context type are "more specific" for the view registration).
+is found has a specific interface, and a global view statement is registered against this interface as its context interface, it's likely that the *global* view will match *before* the view that is attached to the route unless the ``view_context`` attribute is used on the ``route`` registration to match the "correct" interface first (because then both the request type and the context type are "more specific" for the view registration).

 What it all boils down to is: if a request that matches a route resolves to a view you don't expect it to, use the ``view_context``